 The Patients over Profits campaign calls on politicians to reject campaign contributions from executives, lobbyists and PACs affiliated with the hospital, insurance and pharma corporations supporting the Partnership for America’s Health Care Future.
 While we can’t get out there right now and collect signatures for the pledge, we can sign this petition and push it onto our electeds’ radar.

-We will use these signatures next month during a week of action where we will ask candidates for Congress and other political offices to sign the Pledge.
+We will use these signatures to ask candidates for Congress and other political offices to sign the Pledge.